Privacy Notice for Parents / Carers

 • Personal information (such as name, unique pupil number and address)

-• Characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility)
+• Characteristics (such as ethnicity, language and free school meal eligibility)

 • Attendance information (such as sessions attended, number of absences and absence reasons)

 • Assessment information (such as test results and teacher assessments)

 • Medical information (such as information about medical conditions the school needs to take into account or allergy information and details of medical practitioners involved in the child’s care)

 • Special educational needs information

 Why - we collect and use pupil information -

 • to monitor and report on pupil progress

 • to assess the quality of our services